 Anyone can row!

-Rowing at Shaker Heights High School is a school-sponsored and supported varsity spring sport, open to boys or girl in grades 9-12, and no experience is necessary to join.
+Rowing at Shaker Heights High School is a school-sponsored and supported varsity spring sport, open to boys and girls in grades 9-12.
+No experience is necessary to join the team.

 I’m brand-new: how do I get started?

 You can start in middle school - see our MS program information here - but it is not necessary.
-Many athletes who join in their freshman year have taken a Learn-to-Row course through the Foundry, but it is likewise not required.
+Many athletes who join during high school have taken a Learn-to-Row course through the Foundry, but it is not required.
+While some rowers start high school with experience, most come to the sport having never touched an oar.

-We encourage freshman to start in the fall of their freshman year because the nicer weather makes for an easier learning experience, but we also accept brand-new rowers in the spring of their freshman year or either season in sophomore year.
+We encourage new athletes to start in the fall because the nicer weather makes for an easier learning experience, but we also accept brand-new rowers in the spring.
 Because of certain rules in our championship regattas in the spring, it is tough for athletes in their junior year or higher to learn the sport quickly enough to have a good experience.
+If you are a rising junior or senior looking for a new sport, contact the head coach to discuss your options.

-Once you’re fairly certain you’re interested in rowing, you’d register on FinalForms as you would for any other varsity sport offered at SHHS.
+If you’re ready to join the team, register on FinalForms as you would for any other varsity sport offered at SHHS.

 When and where are practices?
-When and where are competitions?
+When and where are the competitions?

-Practices are after school and on Saturday mornings, usually downtown at the Foundry; there are 4-5 competitions each season on weekends around the region.
+Practices are after school and on Saturday mornings at the Foundry.
+There are 4-5 competitions each season on weekends around the region.
 Check out our Schedules page for more details on this year.

 I’ve never done a sport - is rowing hard or easy?